Cowboy Bebop: The Movie: Development

 Cowboy Bebop: The Movie was first announced in September 1999.
-The majority of the series' staff returned along with Watanabe, including producer Masahiko Minami, character designer/animation director Toshihiro Kawamoto, and writer Keiko Nobumoto.
+The majority of the series's staff returned along with Watanabe, including producer Masahiko Minami, character designer/animation director Toshihiro Kawamoto, and writer Keiko Nobumoto.
 The original Japanese cast also returned.
 After writing was completed, production began in July 2000.
 It was produced by the studios Sunrise, Bones and Bandai Visual.
-While Sunrise worked on the original series, Bones was founded in 1998 after the series' completion by Minami, Kawamoto and Hiroshi Ōsaka.
+While Sunrise worked on the original series, Bones was founded in 1998 after the completion of the series by Minami, Kawamoto and Hiroshi Ōsaka.
 The length of the film's production allowed the team to ensure its high quality.

 The idea for a film was an idea Watanabe had during the development of the original Cowboy Bebop series, which he had originally envisioned as a film.
 Watanabe treated each episode of the series as a miniature film, so to progress onto a feature-length film seemed natural to him.
 So as not to disappoint fans, the film incorporated as much of the series as possible while making it accessible to newcomers.
 He had thought up some of the story and the character of Vincent during the production of the series.
 After the series ended, there was demand for a continuation from both fans and sponsors, leading the crew to make the decision to make a film.
 Watanabe said "When the original 26-episode series concluded, a lot of fans and sponsors wanted me to continue.
 That's why I made this movie."